 The idea behind the Nike Sock Dart started much earlier than its actual production.
 In 1984, Bill Bowerman, one of Nike’s co-founder, commissioned the HTM trio of Mark Parker, Hiroshi Fujiwara, and Tinker Hatfield to come up with a shoe that fits the description of “sock with a sole.”

 From the creative minds of these three innovative individuals came the existence of the Nike Sock Racer.
-Two decades after the Sock Racer was released in 1984, the Nike Sock Dart came into being as a novel and technologically-advanced version of the venerable sneaker.
+Two decades after the Sock Racer was released in 1984; the Nike Sock Dart came into being like a novel and technologically-advanced version of the venerable sneaker.

 Nike Sock Dart Style

-The modern and sleek look of the Nike Sock Dart shoes is tailor-made for a sporty get up.
-It should be a no brainer for a casual foray with jeans, shorts, or chinos.
-Sneaker enthusiasts who are looking for a stylish and catchy companion should give this shoe a really good look.
+The modern and sleek look of the Nike Sock Dart shoes is tailor-made for a sporty getup.
+It should be a no-brainer for a casual foray with jeans, shorts, or chinos.
+Sneaker enthusiasts who are looking for a stylish and catchy companion should give this shoe a perfect look.

 Fit & Sizing

-As with most sock-like upper, the Sock Dart offers a customized fit for the user.
-The soft mesh caters to a wide variety of foot styles.
-A molded midfoot strap that helps with a personalized fit, also functions as the main midfoot hold.
+As with most sock-like kicks, the Nike Sock Dart shoes offer a customized fit for the user.
+The soft mesh upper caters to a wide variety of foot styles.
+A molded midfoot strap that helps with a personalized fit also functions as the main midfoot hold.
 The midfoot strap aids well in securing the middle section of the feet by tightening or loosening the translucent belt.
-The Nike Sock Dart men’s is from 4 to 14 while the women’s is from 5 to 12.
+The Nike Sock Dart men’s is available from sizes 4 to 14 while the women’s Nike Sock Dart is from 5 to 12.
 One problem, however, is that the Nike Sock Dart is not offered in half-sizes, so it is better actually to fit the shoe in person for the right fitting.

-As a cross between a lifestyle shoe and performance wear, the plastic cage has been prominently used by Nike and other collaborators to bring their preferred styles to the fore.
+As a cross between a lifestyle shoe and performance wear, the plastic midfoot cage of Nike Sock Dart shoes is used by Nike and other collaborators to bring preferred styles to the fore.
 The latest incarnations from Nike see this plastic midfoot cage taking on the color of the entire upper for a monochromatic look.

-In some instances, mostly with collaborators, the midfoot cage is often the centrepiece of their platforms.
+In some instances, mostly with collaborators, the midfoot cage is often the centerpiece of their platforms.
 The area of the tongue just on top of the edge of this midfoot cage is now branded with the Swoosh for a more performance-oriented look in the Nike Sock Dart sneaker.

-Of course, the Nike Sock Dart would not be complete without its very flexible and sock-like upper.
-Since the prior version of the shoe practically brought about the Flyknit, this regular model still offers a breathable and glove-like fit for sneaker fans.
+Of course, the running-inspired Nike Sock Dart would not be complete without its very flexible and sock-like upper.
+Since the prior version of the shoe practically brought about the Flyknit material, this regular model still offers a breathable, stretchy, and glove-like fit for sneaker fans.

-Put together, these elements give the Nike Sock Dart the essence of its now very famous silhouette.
-Minus the other, the shoe practically loses an essential feature that its thousands of fans have come to truly love in this shoe.
+Put together; these elements give the Nike Sock Dart the essence of its now very famous silhouette.
+Minus the other, the shoe practically loses an essential feature that its thousands of fans have come to love truly.